A massive comeback from the duet, which developed and pioneered the underground scene back in the day.

 Jim Mutilator: It has improved a lot and I’m very happy to see there are a lot of bands creating great music.
 In my opinion, the Greek Black Metal scene is one of the best all over the world and I suggest your readers have a look here.

-TIBM: Is there any band of the early Greek Black Metal era, which you believe should be more successful?
+TIBM: Is there any early Greek Black Metal era band that you believe should be more successful?

 Jim Mutilator: I think that all the old Greek Black Metal bands have a good reputation all the world.
 Of course, there is Rotting Christ overall but then there are such great bands with good fame like Varathron, Necromantia, Thou Art Lord, Kawir, Zemial, Agatus etc.